|Published on:||3 March 2013||Producer:||Dr. Michael Greger|

 WHAT IS COUNTERACTING THE NATURAL BENEFITS?

 15:00: Vegetarians and vegans often have a poor diet.
 Instead of seeds, they usually consume oil, which causes them to have a poor ratio of omega-6 to omega-3 fatty acids.
-The other major problem is that they neglect addressing a possible vitamin B12 deficiency.
+The other major problem is that they fail to address a possible vitamin B12 deficiency.
 It is important to note that a B12 deficiency is common for everyone over age 50, not only for vegans or vegetarians.

 21:30: The ratio of omega-6 to omega-3.
 The Mediterranean Group had a ratio of 4:1, and the control group 20:1!
 Why does this ratio make a difference?